OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/configure.md

 ```

 ## Basic examples

-This example will remove all trusted Octopus Servers
+This example removes all trusted Octopus Servers:

 ```text
 tentacle configure --reset-trust
 ```

-This example will trust the thumbprint from an Octopus Server
+This example configures the Tentacle to trust the thumbprint from an Octopus Server of `9202C9DCB8C14A62ED9A4C25F9F83DD04CC3CD40`:

 ```text
 tentacle configure --trust="9202C9DCB8C14A62ED9A4C25F9F83DD04CC3CD40"
 ```

-This example will change the Tentacle home directory to NewHome
+This example changes the Tentacle home directory to `NewHome`:

 ```text Windows
 tentacle configure --homedir="c:\NewHome"
 ```